 If you have already identified your user personas, you might have a good idea of what social media site is right for you to focus on.
 If not, you may have to dig a little deeper.

 The good news is that you and your audience probably have a lot in common.
 The social media site you personally feel most partial to will likely be a good place to start.

-Use your social media to be helpful and engaging for your target audience—not your friends.
+Be helpful and engaging for your target audience—not necessarily your friends.
 If your niche is baking, your audience likely won’t be overly interested in your live tweeting the latest Riverdale episode.

 Actually connect.
 When you’re using social media, be social.
 Make sure to follow others in your niche, engage with their content, and support them as much as you can.
 They’ll be much more likely to return the favor.

 Use branding.
 Use a consistent color palette throughout your social headers and avatars to strengthen your brand.
-If you’re using a visual social platform, use those brand colors in the images you share as well.
+Keep your copy and messaging consistent with the brand and voice you want to portray.

 This is the fun part.
-You get to look to the business you already have and decide how that can translate to an online business.
+You get to look to the business you already have and decide how you can take your business online.
 Keep building up your audience while you work on this step.